MicrosoftDocs/Dynamics-365-Operations.da-dk/financials/cash-bank-management/import-bank-statement-file-failed-incorrect-results.md

 ### <a name="adjust-the-transformation"></a>Justere transformationen

 Juster transformationen for at få det relevante felt eller element i bankkontoudtogsfilen.
-Derefter knytte dette felt eller element til den relevante Dynamics 365 for operationer element.
+Derefter skal du knytte feltet eller elementet til det relevante Dynamics 365 for Operations-element.

 ### <a name="debitcredit-indicator"></a>Indikator for debet/kredit